 Hawaii’s golf courses are as diverse as the islands themselves.
 From the breathtaking Kalalau Mountains of Kauai’s north shore to the mesmerizing lava flows of the Big Island to the South, nature has bestowed a bounty of riches upon resolute golf course architects who line up to pay homage to the elements laid before them.

 Oahu and its main component, Honolulu (this island would be the 10th largest city in the U.S.), initially became the hub of golf activity in the state.
 However, in the early 1960s, the resort boom began with the construction of two Robert Trent Jones, Sr. courses on the “outer-islands:” Kaanapali on the western shore of Maui; and Mauna Kea on the Big Island’s Kohala Coast, where, in an idyllic seaside setting amidst vast expanses of seemingly frozen, jet black lava flows, Jones revolutionized Hawaii golf.
 Until the completion of Mauna Kea in 1964, no Hawaiian golf course had been built on a lava flow.
 By crushing the soft lava rock, a well-draining base was produced upon which topsoil could be deposited.

 During the past 30 years, many of Hawaii’s golf layouts have been constructed in and around heavy concentrations of lava.
 And while the Big Island is the prime example of this type of course architecture, it also exists on Kauai and on Maui in the wake of the dormant (not extinct) volcano—Haleakala.

-Nonetheless, there’s no shortage of golf holes in Hawaii.
+Nonetheless, and even with the closure of about 324 holes on 18 courses since 2008, there’s no shortage of golf holes in Hawaii.
 By carefully examining all the options, golfers can play Hawaii on a limited budget or at the highest end.
 If you love the game, Hawaii golf can be a richly rewarding and often surreal experience.